ErpNetDocs/tech/modules/logistics/wms/how-it-works/document-flow.md

 The completion process is triggered by the warehouse workers but it is usually finished by the person controlling the flow of processes in the warehouse - the warehouse dispatcher or manager.

 **(3.2) When all WO lines are fully executed** and have Completed Document Fulfillments, then the **WO document state is changed to Completed** by the worked.

 Its state is usually changed by the warehouse workers, using the "Complete order" button that shows automatically on their devices after the execution of the last order line.

 **(4) Once the WO's state is changed to Completed** it brings the fulfillment information (quantity, product, lot, variant) back to the **parent WR**.

 The information is brough by generating Completed Document Fulfillment for the **WR** using the [R33563](https://docs.erp.net/model/business-rules/R33563.html) business rule.
 Note that, the rule will be triggered only if "Complete Parent Fulfillments" field in the WO's DocumentType is checkmarked.

 **(4) Once the WR's state is changed to Completed** it brings the fulfillment information (quantity, product, lot, variant) back to the **parent SO**.

-The information is again brough by generating Completed Document Fulfillment for the **SO** using the [R32687](https://docs.erp.net/model/business-rules/R32687.html) business rule.
+The information is again brough by generating Completed Document Fulfillment for the **SO** by another rule [R32687](https://docs.erp.net/model/business-rules/R32687.html).
 Note that, the rule will be triggered only if "Complete Parent Fulfillments" field in the WR's DocumentType is checkmarked.

 **(5) Once the SO's state is changed to Completed** it generates a **Store Transaction (ST)** using the [LOG0207](https://docs.erp.net/model/generations/LOG0207.html) generation procedure.

-The ST line creation is based on the fulfillment information (quantity, product, lot, variant) of the WMS module, which is contained in the  parent SO's completed fulfillments.
+The **ST lines** creation is based on the fulfillment information (quantity, product, lot, variant) of the WMS module, which is contained by the parent SO's completed fulfillments.